Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 * Offset: Enter the offset values for the robot gripper tool.
 * Camera teaching point coordinates/Robot teaching point coordinates: These sections are primarily used to verify calibration results.
 By entering a point coordinate from the camera coordinate area, the system will automatically transform it into the corresponding robot coordinate, which will then be displayed in the Robot Teaching Point Coordinates section.

+**Why is hand-eye calibration necessary?**

+In practical applications, robots need to combine visual information to execute tasks.
+The robotic arm operates within its own coordinate system and knows its exact position and orientation (e.g., XYZ values and angles) within it.
+Similarly, the camera operates within its own coordinate system, with the optical center serving as the origin, and it knows the position and orientation of the target object relative to its lens.
+However, the camera system does not know its spatial pose relative to the robot's base.
+This means it can only determine coordinates within its own system and cannot directly map them to the robot's coordinate system.

+Hand-eye calibration is designed to establish the coordinate transformation matrix between the "eye" and the "hand".
+Only after this step is completed can the robot accurately translate the 3D point cloud coordinates captured by the camera into control coordinates that the robotic arm can understand and execute, thereby achieving true "eye-to-hand" coordination.

 **Automated hand-eye calibration**
 1. Install the calibration needle on the Z-axis extension line of the robot arm flange.
 Place the calibration board steadily on the surface where the bags are stacked (e.g., the floor or pallet), ensuring it is unobstructed and centered within the camera's field of view.
-2. In the "Camera Coordinate Area" on the right side of the interface, click [Recognize Markers].
+2. In the "Camera Coordinate Area" on the right side of the interface, click [Detect Markers].
 The system will automatically capture the four feature points and record their camera coordinates.
 3. First, check the sequence of the feature points in the "Result RGB" image on the main interface.
 Then, move the robot arm and use the calibration needle to precisely touch each feature point in that exact sequence.
 After touching each point, enter the corresponding robot arm coordinates in the "Robot Coordinate Area" in X, Y, Z format (separated by commas) and click [Add Point].
 After successfully collecting all four points, click [Calibrate] to allow the system to automatically calculate the hand-eye matrix.
 4. Check the calibration error in the "Calibration Error" section at the bottom right of the interface.
 The calibration is considered successful if the maximum error is within the acceptable range (less than 15 mm).
 If the error is too large, check whether the calibration board has shifted or if the needle touches were inaccurate, and repeat the process.